 Outside my professional life, I love to spend time with my family by the water, exploring new places and capturing memories with my camera along the way.

-Shayla is registered to receive Enhanced Primary Care/Chronic Disease Management Plan referrals from GP's.
+Shayla offers mobile visits in the Northlakes area only and is registered to receive Enhanced Primary Care/Chronic Disease Management Plan referrals from GP's.

 - Chronic illness